-The FT201X is a USB to $I^2C$ interface device which simplifies USB implementations and reduces external component count by fully integrating into the device an EEPROM, and a clock circuit which requires no external crystal.
-It has been designed to operate efficiently with USB host controllers by using as little bandwidth as possible when compared to the total USB bandwidth available.
+The FT200XD is a package and pin optimised USB to I^2C interface device which simplifies USB to I^2C designs and reduces external component count by fully integrating an external EEPROM and a clock circuit which requires no external crystal in a small form factor 3x3mm 10 pin package.
+It has been designed to operate efficiently with a USB host controller by using as little of the total USB bandwidth available as possible.